telefonicaid/fiware-orion/doc/manuals/orion-api.md

 Fiware-ServicePath will be used.

 Scopes are hierarchical and hierarchical search can be done.
 In order to do that the `\#` special keyword is used.
-Thus, a queryContext with pattern entity id `.\*` of type `Tree` in `/Madrid/Gardens/ParqueNorte/#` will return all the trees in `ParqueNorte`, `Parterre1` and `Parterre2`.
+Thus, a query with pattern entity id `.\*` of type `Tree` in `/Madrid/Gardens/ParqueNorte/#` will return all the trees in `ParqueNorte`, `Parterre1` and `Parterre2`.

 Finally, you can query for disjoint scopes, using a comma-separated list in the `Fiware-ServicePath` header.
-For example, to get all trees in both `ParqueNorte` and `ParqueOeste` (but not `ParqueSur`) the following `Fiware-ServicePath` would be used in queryContext request:
+For example, to get all trees in both `ParqueNorte` and `ParqueOeste` (but not `ParqueSur`) the following `Fiware-ServicePath` would be used in query request:

 ```
     Fiware-ServicePath: /Madrid/Gardens/ParqueNorte, /Madrid/Gardens/ParqueOeste